RyanQuey/intertextuality-graph/models/README.md

+# What is this?

+Java models for interaction with Cassandra DB

 # why in java?

+In general, I'd want to use everything in Scala (since I'm learning Scala) and all in one Repo.
+But...

 Cassandra Java driver is [possible to use in scala](https://github.com/DataStax-Examples/object-mapper-jvm/tree/master/scala), but [self-admits to being awkward and difficult to use](https://docs.datastax.com/en/developer/java-driver/4.9/manual/mapper/config/scala/), particularly the mapper.

 Note that in the example, the build.sbt is very complex and particular, using all kinds of advanced techniques, which are difficult to debug, and moreover, use javac commands anyway.
 Throughout the project, it says (more or less) "TODO find better way to do this".